 Dec 02, 2021: Checked that picks still represent the best choice for their given categories.

-Our recommendations above are what we think are currently the best cameras under $500 for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the best cameras and best point-and-shoot cameras under $500 for most people, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our reviews for cameras under $500.
+If you would like to choose for yourself, here's the list of all our reviews for cameras under $500 in price.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.